 These changes are largely aesthetic.
 Like the original, the HD contours the body nicely and has a generally snug fit (“semi-compression,” in SAXX parlance).
 I have noticed only one difference: the HD are marginally tighter around the thigh, which was possibly done to reduce ride-up.

 The main mesh fabric is unchanged: a 88/12 nylon-spandex 4-way stretch micro mesh, with a double-layer over the jewels to reduce fabric sheer and increase support.
 I’ve found that this fabric has good air permeability, wicks moisture well, and dries quickly.

 The waist band is still a wide 1-3/4 inches, but it’s less thick and boardy.
 This band will still retain more moisture and dry more slowly than the mesh fabric, but it’s an improvement on both fronts.

 The defining feature of all SAXX underwear is the BallPark Pouch, a hammock-like cup with mesh side panels that keeps the anatomical parts nicely organized.

 The Kinetic HD uses a new BallPark Pouch design.
 Compared to the BallPark Pouch in the original Kinetic:

-- The side panels are crossed at the lower attachment point instead of spaced apart;
+- The side panels are closer at the lower attachment point, instead of spaced apart;

 - The top attachment points were moved downward; and